-Fetal alcohol syndrome
+Fetal alcohol syndrome (FAS)

 Skip Navigation

-Fetal alcohol syndrome (FAS) is the term for severe birth defects caused by heavy alcohol use during pregnancy.
+Fetal alcohol syndrome (FAS) is the term for severe birth defects caused by alcohol use during pregnancy.

-Children with FAS may have:
+Children who have FAS may have:

-• Distinctive facial features, which include a small head, flat face, narrow eye openings, a short upturned nose, a flattened groove between the nose and the upper lip (philtrum), and a thin upper lip.
+• Distinctive facial features, which include a small head, a flat face, narrow eye openings, a short upturned nose, a flattened groove between the nose and the upper lip (philtrum), and a thin upper lip.

 • Low birth weight and slowed growth.